Back to the home page

 Now the installation starts.
 Answer the questions (choose to disable printing from the LTP port: that's outdated).

-Note: does the installation fail, for example because unzipper File-roller produces an error, or because you get the error message "Can't open install.sh" ?
+Note: does the installation fail, for example because the unzipping produces an error, or because you get the error message "Can't open install.sh" ?

 Then you probably have a corrupt driver file: that happens fairly often with this file.
 Apparently Samsung's servers are in a bad shape.
-Solution: remove everything and download a new copy.
+Solution: remove everything, download a new copy and try again.

-Do you want more tips and tweaks for Ubuntu?
+Do you want more tips and tweaks for Ubuntu or Linux Mint?
 There's a lot more of them on this website!

 To the content of this website applies a Creative Commons license.